Is Your Relationship with Food or Your Body Unhealthy? Signs Men Shouldn't Ignore.

 Turning to food for emotional comfort, followed by feelings of regret.

-Hiding or lying about eating habits out of embarrassment.
+Hiding or lying about eating habits out of embarrassment or shame.

 Use of Supplements or Extreme Diets